 Principlism is a unified approach in that each moral principle seems to converge into each of the other three principles.
 For example, it can be argued that Principlism, as a comprehensive moral approach, is just another term for justice.
 To the extent that justice is socially valued because of how it effectively establishes autonomy, nonmaleficence, and beneficence, both personally and socially, it can be argued that Principlism only needs its fourth principle-justice, in order to fulfill its moral function.
 However, this argument can also be made with regards to each of the four principles as each principle seems to be able to include each of the other three principles.
 Personal autonomy results in the maximization of personal benefits, beneficence, and the minimization of personal burdens, nonmaleficence, within a legitimate social structure, justice.
-Likewise, nonmaleficence is maximized by maximizing autonomy, beneficence, and justice, and beneficence is maximized by maximizing autonomy, nonmaleficence, and justice.
+Likewise, nonmaleficence is maximized by maximizing autonomy, nonmaleficence, and justice.